Doubling farmers’ income by 2022: Challenges before Tomar

 The advantage for Tomar is that he is also Rural Development and Panchyati Raj Minister as most people associated with the farming sector reside in rural areas.

 All eyes will be set on Tomar whether he is able to fulfill the dream of Prime Minister Narendra Modi or not.
 If he is successful then his stature will definitely increase in the Modi cabinet.
-If he's not then it will not only cost him dearly but also to Prime Minister Modi.
+If he's not then it will not only cost him dearly, but also to Prime Minister Modi.